GetStream/GroupedChannelsSampleAndroid/README.md

 ): Call<GroupedChannels>
 ```

-Calling it fetches the first page of each requested server-side group (e.g. `all`, `new`, `current`, `old`) in a single round-trip.
+Calling it fetches the first page of each requested server-side group in a single round-trip.
 The `groups` parameter is required and must contain at least one group name; duplicates are silently de-duplicated.
-The result is persisted into the state/database, so any `ChannelListViewModel` bound to one of those group keys is populated without a separate `queryChannels` call.
+The group names are arbitrary strings chosen by the caller — this sample happens to use `all`, `new`, `current`, and `old`, but any names defined on the server side can be passed in.
+The result is persisted into the state/database, so any `ChannelListViewModel` bound to one of the requested group keys is populated without a separate `queryChannels` call.

 ```kotlin
 ChatClient.instance()